 It seems to give me about one second worth of burst photos before I press the shutter.
 So if I’m shooting 30fps, it will give me a dump of 30 frames from before the moment I pressed the shutter.

 New Sensor 26.1MP- BSI X-Trans IV

 This is sort of a big deal but you’ll probably never notice it.
-The new BSI sensor is rumored to be supplied by Sony but this time it does have a different grain pattern than what you’re use to with previous models.
-From the looks of it, we’re getting a little bit more grain at higher ISO than the X-T2, but more detail.
+The new BSI sensor is rumored to be supplied by Sony but this time it does have a different grain pattern than what you’re used to with previous models.
+From the looks of it, we’re getting a little bit more grain at a higher ISO than the X-T2, but more tonal details.
 This means after you apply noise reduction, you get a slightly superior image.

 X-Processor 4 with Quad CPU

 The reason we get so many new features with the Fujifilm X-T3 is because of this new processor and more memory.
 With a quad processor, the camera now has four lanes of data it can handle at the same time.
 This means autofocus and exposure data will be processed independently from each other, which is one of the many reasons why we see such a huge leap in performance.

 There is also way more bandwidth for JPG processing.
 I can’t even imagine what Fujifilm will unlock with this camera in future firmware updates.
 It’s always fun and exciting to see how the X-T cameras grow.

 If you’re wondering if you’ll be able to get any of these features in the X-T2 with a firmware upgrade, the answer is no. Most everything in the X-T3 is there because the new processor allows for it.
 It just won’t be possible with the old X-Processor 3.

 This is a list of some issues I was having with the camera as well as some features that could maybe be improved on.